LukasKalbertodt/floof/README.md

 ```

 You are then supposed to open `localhost:8030` in your browser.
-This will show exactly the same as your actual backend server (which is listening on `localhost:3000`) as `watchboi` works as a reverse proxy.
+This will show exactly the same as your actual backend server (which is listening on `localhost:3000`) as `floof` works as a reverse proxy.
-However, `watchboi` injects a small JS snippet responsible for automatically reloading the page in your browser once something changes.
+However, `floof` injects a small JS snippet responsible for automatically reloading the page in your browser once something changes.
-This snippet communicates with `watchboi` via web sockets.
+This snippet communicates with `floof` via web sockets.

 When changing a frontend file: